infection/site/src/guide/usage.md

 * `mutators`: optional key, it contains the settings for different mutations and profiles, read more about it [here](/guide/profiles.html)
 * `testFramework`: optional key, it sets the framework to use for testing.
 Defaults to `phpunit`.
 This gets overridden by the `--test-framework` command line argument.
 * `testFrameworkOptions`: optional key, specify additional options to pass to the test framework (IE: Enabling Verbose Mode). `--test-framework-options` will override this option.
 * `staticAnalysisTool`: optional key, enables static analysis integration to catch escaped mutants.
 Supports `"phpstan"` and `"mago"`.
 When enabled, Infection will run the static analysis tool on mutants that escape the test suite to identify additional issues like type violations, dead code, or unreachable paths.
-This helps improve mutation testing effectiveness by catching logical errors that tests might miss.
+This helps improve mutation testing effectiveness by catching errors that tests might miss.
 Can be overridden by the `--static-analysis-tool` command line argument.
 * `staticAnalysisToolOptions` optional key, it specifies additional options to pass to the static analysis tool (e.g. memory limit). `--static-analysis-tool-options` will override this option.
 * `bootstrap`: optional key, use it to specify a file to include as part of the startup to pre-configure the Infection environment.
 Useful for adding custom autoloaders not included in composer.
 * `initialTestsPhpOptions`: optional key, specify additional php options for the initial test (IE: Enabling X-Debug). `--initial-tests-php-options` will override this option.